sph-mn/nihongo/readme.md

 # nihongo dictionary
 * kanji stroke order, meaning and common readings lookup
 * top 30000 words fuzzy search that searches for similar pronunciation and sorts results by frequency
-* single-file browser page. the file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/japanese/nihongo-dictionary.html)
+* single-file browser application. the file under compiled/ can be downloaded and used offline in a browser but is also hosted [here](http://sph.mn/other/japanese/nihongo-dictionary.html)
 * data/nihongo-dictionary.html

 # csv lists